johanberntsson/PunyInform/README.md

 compiler maintained by David Kinder, at https://github.com/DavidKinder/Inform6.
 Binaries can be found at the [IF-Archive](https://www.ifarchive.org/indexes/if-archive/infocom/compilers/inform6/executables/).
-PunyInform requires at least Inform v6.42.
+PunyInform requires at least Inform v6.43.
 We recommended using the latest version.
+PunyInform uses Grammar Version 3 only, which was not supported before v6.43.

 You can use [borogove.io](https://borogove.io/) to make your PunyInform game playable online.
 Create an account, upload your game file, and choose whether